thethumbler/thumbler.dev/content/posts/linux-system-in-an-hour-or-less.md

 Now we need a working `init` process, which is provided by BusyBox as well.
 In order to build BusyBox, we need a working C Library.

-> `init` is the first started by the kernel, it's supposed to bootstrap the rest of the system components.
+> `init` is the first process started by the kernel, it's supposed to bootstrap the rest of the system components.
 > `systemd` is the most widely used init process.

 ## Building musl-libc